 The man and woman admitted they had travelled to see the seals and were consequently issued with a fixed penalty notice.

-Police issued a fixed penalty notice to the motorist, who is in her 30s, on Saturday after she drove from Lincolnshire for a McDonald’s meal with her sister in Scarborough in breach of Covid-19 regulations.
+Police issued a fixed penalty notice to the motorist, who was in her 30s, after she drove from Lincolnshire for a McDonald’s meal with her sister in Scarborough in breach of Covid-19 regulations.

 "The Prime Minister acted in accordance with the Covid guidance while he was exercising.